Why are relationships important? Research establishes that health and joy are correlated with quality friendships.

 It’s relating to other human beings through which you evolve – and how you deepen and expand your experience of love, fulfillment, and meaning.

-The amount of joy you feel – and the amount of health you experience – during any given year correlates to the quality of relationships you possess.
+The amount of joy you feel – and the amount of health you experience – during any given year correlates to the quality of friendships you possess.

 Putting a bit more strategic effort toward your acquaintanceships, friendships, and kinships could help you improve your health and prosperity: